js-joda/js-joda/README.md

 ## Implementation details

-* This ZoneRulesProvider implemantion supplies all functionality that is required from the js-joda package.
+* This ZoneRulesProvider implemantion supplies all functionality that is required by the js-joda package.
-* Additional ZoneRules functionality like get all transitions, etc is not implemented.
+* Additional ZoneRules functionality like `get all transitions`, etc. is not implemented.

 ## License